ricmac/Cybercultural/src/posts/notes/web-values.md

 I’ve focused on web values in this post, not other ethical or moral values (such as the aforementioned hate content on Substack, or Elon Musk’s overtly political motivations).
 But I think web values are just as important.
 Or at least, they are to me, since the open web has been a vital part of my life and career.

-In short: X doesn’t line up with my values, and that’s why I don’t feed my words into it.
+In short: X doesn’t align with my values, and that’s why I don’t feed my words into it.

+**Update, 3 July 2025:** I have now [quit Threads too](https://mastodon.social/@ricmac/114791576425111014).